chrisvoll/s3-photo-resizer/README.md

 Pull an image from from S3 and resize/crop it.
 This script depends on ImageMagick for the fastest possible resizing, and Amazon's S3 SDK.
 Files are cached locally and served using .htaccess or PHP.

-Please keep in mind that this script is NOT the best way to do this.
-See [here](http://www.binarymoon.co.uk/2010/11/timthumb-cdn-amazon-s3-good/) for details on what else you can do, from someone who knows a lot more about this than I do.
-This script is good for if you're only using S3 to save on storage space, and I wouldn't recommend using it for large sites with a lot of photos and a lot of users (though there's nothing stopping you from putting Cloudfront in front of this for CDN benefits).
+Please keep in mind that this script is NOT the best way to do on-the-fly image resizing.
+See [here](http://www.binarymoon.co.uk/2010/11/timthumb-cdn-amazon-s3-good/) for other options, from someone who knows a lot more about these things than I do.
+If you're only using S3 to save on disk space, this script should fit your needs, but I wouldn't recommend using it for large sites with a lot of images and users (though there's nothing stopping you from putting Cloudfront in front of it for CDN benefits).

 ## Usage

-Put these files in /resize/ in the root of your web directory.
-Create `assets/config.php` and enter your S3 details.
+Put the files in /resize/ in the root of your web directory.
+Create `assets/config.php` and enter your S3 details, and make sure that ImageMagick is installed and your server user can run `convert`.
+Create a /resize/cache directory that your server user can write to (or it will attempt to create one).
 Load images like this:

 ```
 http://example.com/resize/640x480.-50/path/to/image/in/s3.jpg